“a superb abstraction of a different order”

 Untitled Sackville Series, 1979, 91 x 122cm, oil on masonite, click to see larger.

-This work is now for sale at the Wallace Galleries and showed there in 2016.
+This work is in stock at the Wallace Galleries in Calgary and showed there in 2016.

 Abstraction can proceed from colours as well as shapes.
 Bloore has preoccupied himself for years with the nuances of that abstraction of all colours as mixed light that we call by the flat word, white!
 He uses, by his own count, 26 varieties of white, playing one against another, varying them with textures and the shadows of their edges as well as with tones.
 His whites may occasionally be those of eggs or snow, skin or fur, linen or stone, and other palpable things but more essential are the whitewashed sculptures that are the midget churches of Aegean islands and certainly the walls and fissures and fleeces of clouds.
 But this cloudbank of abstracted cloud whites is made of the residue of big and thick clouds belonging to the daylight hours furthest removed from the excesses of dawn and sunset, untroubled by the exaggerations of tempests, untouched by the moon, but no less romantic for all that; in choosing his palette he is more the Van de Velde than the Descartes and not at all the Mondrian.